syedumerahmedcode/concepts-in-simple-words/Rest/README_Rest.md

 **Authentication**

 - Refers to providing correct identity.
-- Authentication: Who you are.
+- Authentication: Who are you?

+**Authorization**

+- Refers to allowing a certain action.
+- Authorization: What can you do?